retroflexivity/typst-eggs/documentation.typ

   ```
 )

 Examples are automatically numbered continuously.
 To override automatic numbering, pass the `number` argument.
 Examples with a custom number do not increment the counter, so numbering continues where it was left off.
-Passing things that are not numbers is not supported yet.

 #code-ex(

   ```typst
   The idea of Predicate Inversion stems from the seeming parallelism of the following sentences.
   #example[